mene4485/Snake/README.md

-# Snake Game for Gecko4Education EPFL-Edition
+# Snake Game in Assembly

 This project is an implementation of the classic Snake game, tailored for the Gecko4Education EPFL-Edition board.
 It has been written in assembly language, making it a great resource for those interested in low-level programming and hardware interaction.